-3/24 Financial assets (continued)
+3/25 Financial assets (continued)

-3/24/4 Impairment in value of financial assets (continued)
+3/25/4 Impairment in value of financial assets (continued)

-- Accounts receivables are short-term and usually due in less than 12 months.
+- Expected credit losses are a weighted estimate of the probability of credit losses (that is, the present value of all cash deficits) divided by the expected life of the financial asset.
+Cash shortages are the difference between the cash flows due according to the contract and the cash flows that the Group expects to receive.
+Expected credit losses take into account the amount and timing of payments and consequently credit losses arise even if the Group expects to receive the payment in full but later than the due date specified in the contract.
+The ECL method requires an assessment of the credit risk, default and timing of collection since the initial recognition.
+This requires that an expected credit loss allowance is recognized in the consolidated statement of profit or loss as well as for newly created or acquired receivables. - The decline in the value of financial assets is measured by either 12-month expected credit losses or expected credit losses over the life of the asset, depending on whether there has been a significant increase in credit risk since the creation of the asset.
+12-month ECL represents expected credit losses arising from default events that may be possible within 12 months after the end of the financial year.
+Life expectancy of credit losses represent any expected credit losses that would arise from all possible events of delinquency over the expected life of the financial asset. - Accounts receivables are short-term and usually due in less than 12 months.
 Therefore, the credit loss allowance is calculated in a manner that does not differ from the 12-month period, which is the expected life of the receivables.
 The Group uses the practical method in IFRS 9 ("Financial Instruments") to measure expected credit losses for receivables using a provision matrix based on the ages of receivables. - The Group uses past and historical experiences and loss rates based on the basis of the past 36 months, where historical loss rates are adjusted to reflect information on current conditions and future expectations of future economic conditions.
 The loss rates differ based on the age of the receivables and are usually higher the older the receivables.

-3/24/5 Income recognition
+3/25/5 Income recognition